n1v0lg/strees/README.md

 * The continuous attribute values are currently just integer values.
 * The algorithm re-sorts at every new gini computation, which is unnecessary.
 * Not well tested, things will probably break when you run the main algorithm on more complicated inputs.
+* Only supports binary discrete attributes, and binary classes.